SslStream.BeginAuthenticateAsServer Method (X509Certificate, AsyncCallback, Object)

 Client authentication using this SslStream was tried previously.

 The BeginAuthenticateAsServer method is not supported on Windows 95, Windows 98, or Windows Millennium.

-This method authenticates using Default.
+This method authenticates using the SslProtocols value set to Default.
+This value specifies that either Secure Sockets Layer (SSL) 3.0 or Transport Layer Security (TLS) 1.0 are acceptable for secure communications.
+TLS 1.1 or TLS 1.2 will not be used even if those protocols are enabled on local computer.
 The certificate revocation list is not checked during authentication.
 The client is not required to provide a certificate for authentication.

 The asynchronous authentication operation must be completed by calling the EndAuthenticateAsClient method.
 Typically, the method is invoked by the asyncCallback delegate.

 This method does not block while the operation completes.
 To block until the operation completes, use one of the AuthenticateAsClient method overloads.

 For detailed information about using the asynchronous programming model, see Calling Synchronous Methods Asynchronously

 The HostProtectionAttribute attribute applied to this type or member has the following Resources property value: ExternalThreading.
 The HostProtectionAttribute does not affect desktop applications (which are typically started by double-clicking an icon, typing a command, or entering a URL in a browser).
 For more information, see the HostProtectionAttribute class or SQL Server Programming and Host Protection Attributes.

 Windows 95, Windows 98, Windows 98 Second Edition, Windows Millennium Edition Platform Note: The BeginAuthenticateAsServer method is not supported.